 It’s also good for tourists to know that this area of Malta is home to a couple of very popular language schools.

-Read also also our post on women (and dating) in Malta.
+Read also our post on women (and dating) in Malta.

 The beach of St. Julians

-In st. Julians there is only one sandy beach and it is the beach of st. George Bay.
-It is a popular beach between the young people and it gets really crowded in summer even at night, by after-party swimmers.
+In St. Julians there is only one sandy beach and it is the beach of st. George Bay.
+It is a popular beach between young people and it gets really crowded in summer even at night, by after-party swimmers.
 However St. Julian’s is full of good places to swim.
-All the area of Spinola Bay and Balluta Bay have great spots for swiming with safe swimming areas.
+All the area of Spinola Bay and Balluta Bay have great spots for swimming with safe swimming areas.
 You can find watersports and boat rentals in the bay of St George and Spinola.

 How to get to St. Julian’s and Paceville

-- From Cirkewwa and Gozo Ferry you can get directly to St Julian’s by catching the number 222 that drives for about 60 minutes. *Cirkewwa is the landing spot from when coming from Gozo, the other island in the Maltese archipelago.
+- From Cirkewwa and Gozo Ferry you can get directly to St Julian’s by catching the number 222 that drives for about 60 minutes. *Cirkewwa is the landing spot from when coming from the island of Gozo, the other island in the Maltese archipelago.